Dharmaseelan10/Data-analysis-admin-console/README.md

 npm install

+4. download sql file and import into your own mysql

-4. Run the development server:
+5. Run the development server:

 npm run serve